-With a tripod, you can use slower shutter speeds, and by using the self-timer you don’t need to worry about camera shake when pressing the shutter release button.
+With a tripod, you can use slower shutter speeds, and by using the self-timer you don’t need to worry about camera shake when pressing the shutter release button, alternatively you can connect your camera to your smartphone and use it as a remote control.
 Another thing to be aware of is your camera strap – if this is big, then this could cause the camera to move if it’s a windy day.
 If you use slower shutter speeds, you can blur the water, but with a slower shutter, any movement (in trees or scenery) will become blurred.
 If you want to get really slow shutter speeds on brighter days, then you’ll need to use an ND filter.

 Focus and front-to-back focus

 To keep things simple, by using one focus point, you can control and know where you are focusing in your image.
 You will want to focus so that you can get as much as possible from the front of the image to the back of the image in focus.
+Newer cameras often include “focus peaking” a useful tool that shows which elements of your scene are in focus by highlighting the edges with a bright colour.
 Don’t worry too much if you don’t achieve perfection but try and focus on the main area of interest in the frame.

 What makes for good landscape photography?

 Light and location play a massive part in landscape photography, but are not the only aspects to think about when shooting landscapes.
 Thinking about what you include in your image can take your landscape photography from average to spectacular.